barslev/swiftdocs/readme.md

 	var swiftDocs = new SwiftDocs('#app', documentId, 'server')

-And before you initialize with the `.init()` command, call the following command:
+And before you initialize with the `.start()` command, call the following command:

 	swiftDocs.storage.configure("http://yourserver.com/api/swiftdocs", axios)